joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 If the similarity score is above a certain threshold, the system will flag the question as potentially leaked.

 In a final step, an expert will review the flagged question together with the web content to make a final decision.

+**Advantages:**
+- **Robustness to Paraphrasing:** Able to detect semantically similar content even if phrasing changes.
+- **Context-Aware:** Captures the meaning rather than just surface text.
+- **Flexibility:** We can adjust similarity thresholds and experiment with different embedding models for optimal performance.

+**Disadvantages:**
+- **False Positives/Negatives:** Fine-tuning the similarity threshold can be challenging; risk both missing leaks and flagging false alarms.
+- **Dependency on Up-to-date Crawling:** Success depends on the recency and comprehensiveness of web crawling.

 The following workflow illustrates the process: